eyetracker/vim-makegreen/README.md

 - `f` jump to the first error instead of the nearest error (eg: unittest versus compilation).
 By default the error in the current buffer that is the nearest to the cursor position will be jumped to.
+- `J` do not jump at all and do not open a new tab unless explicitly requested (execute tests from the System-Under-Test without opening the test file)

 Further flags concern the opening of a new tab.
 The default behavior is useful if you use quickfix tabs as special throwaway tabs:  A new tab will be opened